 To find out more please see our terms and conditions.

 Stage 1 will provide a broad introduction to the principles of engineering.
-This includes working in a team to design and build a working wind turbine as part of a project.
+You'll get hands-on from the very beginning of your degree, working in a team to design and build a working wind turbine as part of a project.

 |Engineering Mathematics I||20|